 The City typically holds pre-construction conferences for all public improvement projects, and for larger private development projects within the City.
-Pre-construction meetings are noted in Appendix D. The City held eleven pre-construction meetings (six private development meetings and five meetings for public improvement projects) for projects that were either completed or started in 2019.
+Pre-construction meetings recorded in Appendix D. The City held fourteen pre-construction meetings (ten private development meetings and four meetings for public improvement projects) for projects that were either completed or started in 2022.

-Improvement Watershed Management (Ongoing)
+Improvement Watershed Management

-The strategy Improve Watershed Management consists of two measureable goals.
+The strategy Improve Watershed Management consists of two measurable goals.